nathanaelbosch/ProbNumDiffEq.jl/docs/src/fenrir.md

 p_mle # hide
 ```

-That's it!
-The computed MLE is very close to the true parameter which we used to generate the data.
+Success!
+The computed MLE is quite close to the true parameter which we used to generate the data.
 As a final step, let's plot the true solution, the data, and the result of the MLE:

 ```@example fenrir